David Donachie

-David Donachie (born 1944) is a Scottish nautical historical novelist.
-He also writes under the pen-names Tom Connery and Jack Ludlow as well as, from 2019, "Jack Cole".
+David Donachie (1944 – 21 December 2023) was a British nautical historical novel novelist.
+He also wrote under the pen-names Tom Connery and Jack Ludlow as well as, from 2019, Jack Cole.

-He was elected to the Management Committee of the Society of Authors in 2014 and became chair in March 2016.
+Biography

-Personal life
+Donachie was elected to the Management Committee of the Society of Authors in 2014 and became chair in March 2016.

-Born in Edinburgh, Donachie now lives in Deal, Kent, with his novelist wife Sarah Grazebrook.
+Born in Edinburgh, Donachie lived in Deal, Kent, with his novelist wife Sarah Grazebrook.
+He died from cancer in 2023, at the age of 79.

 Series

 As of 2016, there were 27 books published under his own name and 20 under his pen-names.
 He is best known for his seafaring novels.